Generosity: What’s Mine is Ours

 This virtue is getting increased attention in the science arena due to its impact on happiness and health.
 The Science of Generosity Initiative at the University of Notre Dame has funded a number of studies which have demonstrated a relationship between generosity and well-being.
 They discovered a seeming paradox in which freely giving of oneself makes us ultimately richer than hanging on tightly to what we perceive as ours.

-True generosity also requires non-attachment to outcome.
-We give freely, without conditions on how gifts are used or whether something is received in return.
+True generosity also requires nonattachment to outcome.
+Though we are discerning about the consequences of our giving, we understand we aren’t fully in control of how things play out.
+So, when we decide to give, we give freely, without conditions on how gifts are used or whether something is received in return.
 This sort of giving has nothing to do with I, me or mine– it is free from ego.
 Through the act of giving, something precious is received – essentially the giver and receiver become one.
 Giving without attachment to ego or outcome connects us with the whole of humanity and connects us with our highest values.

 It takes generosity to discover the whole through others.
 If you realize you are only a violin, you can open yourself up to the world by playing your role in the concert. – Jacques Yves Cousteau